santolucito/santolucito.github.io/ggu/music/index.md

 <hr>
 ## 5/10

-Review of the midterm. you can [download the solution](/ggu/music/midtermSolution.maxpat), or just view the program below.
+Review of the midterm.
+You can [download the solution](/ggu/music/samples/midtermSolution.maxpat), or just view the program below.

 ![solution](imgs/midterm_soln.PNG)